 His funeral will be held at St. John Bosco Church in Dalhousie Thursday, September 12, 2019 at 2 PM with visitation at Savoie funeral Parlour, L'Eglise St. in Eel River Crossing Wednesday, September 11, from 6-8 in the evening.

 He will eventually be buried in Edmonton Alberta, where his children, grandchildren and stepchildren live.

 Profound thanks for all the prayers for him, and for us.
 They sustained us mightily, remember to pray for his soul.

 In lieu of flowers, please remember the Auberge Monsignor Cormier, where Michelle stayed from July to Sept., or a charity of your choice.
 Funeral arrangements are in the care of MacMillan's Funeral Home, Black Point.

-To send flowers to Helmut's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Helmut Bitto, please visit our floral store.